Malachi-H/Obsidian-Software-Flashcards/System or Solution Models.md

 Can [Structure Charts](https://docs.google.com/presentation/d/1N50Sd64Cpz3iV9PCGc_Q2Xg1r1Mw5tbVkIET9jfpZk0/edit#slide=id.p11) have curved lines?;; No

 Do [Structure Charts](https://docs.google.com/presentation/d/1N50Sd64Cpz3iV9PCGc_Q2Xg1r1Mw5tbVkIET9jfpZk0/edit#slide=id.p11) need arrows to indicate direction of data flow?;; No

 What is the symbol used to represent a module in a [Structure Chart](https://docs.google.com/presentation/d/1N50Sd64Cpz3iV9PCGc_Q2Xg1r1Mw5tbVkIET9jfpZk0/edit#slide=id.p11)?;; Rectangle

-How is data movement represented in a structure chart?;; By Labelled Parameters
+How is data movement represented in a structure chart?;; By Labelled Flags and Parameters

+ and Flags

 How are parameters represented in [Structure Charts](https://docs.google.com/presentation/d/1N50Sd64Cpz3iV9PCGc_Q2Xg1r1Mw5tbVkIET9jfpZk0/edit#slide=id.p11)?;; As small not filled in circles with connected arrows indicating the direction of data movement.
 Text labels are next to each parameter to describe the data.

 What are parameters in [Structure Charts](https://docs.google.com/presentation/d/1N50Sd64Cpz3iV9PCGc_Q2Xg1r1Mw5tbVkIET9jfpZk0/edit#slide=id.p11)?;; Data movement variables that are parsed between subroutines.

 What are flags in [Structure Charts](https://docs.google.com/presentation/d/1N50Sd64Cpz3iV9PCGc_Q2Xg1r1Mw5tbVkIET9jfpZk0/edit#slide=id.p11)?;; A control parameter.
 Like a normal parameter but can only be a Boolean value.

 How are flags represented in [Structure Charts](https://docs.google.com/presentation/d/1N50Sd64Cpz3iV9PCGc_Q2Xg1r1Mw5tbVkIET9jfpZk0/edit#slide=id.p11)?;; As filled in circles with a connected arrow indicating the direction that the flag is being passed.
 Has a text label to describe the flag.

 How are optional subroutine / module calls represented in [Structure Charts](https://docs.google.com/presentation/d/1N50Sd64Cpz3iV9PCGc_Q2Xg1r1Mw5tbVkIET9jfpZk0/edit#slide=id.p11)?;; As Diamonds overlaying the connection line.

 How are binary decisions represented in [Structure Charts](https://docs.google.com/presentation/d/1N50Sd64Cpz3iV9PCGc_Q2Xg1r1Mw5tbVkIET9jfpZk0/edit#slide=id.p11)?;; as a right angle symbol between the two connection lines of the models/processes that follow the decision.

 How are loops / repetition represented in structure charts?;; As an arced arrow forming half an oval around the connection line or lines.

 ##### [IPO Chart](https://docs.google.com/presentation/d/1N50Sd64Cpz3iV9PCGc_Q2Xg1r1Mw5tbVkIET9jfpZk0/edit#slide=id.p13)